zzhangjii/learning-library/workshops/vbcs/LabGuide400.md

 ![](images/400/LabGuide400-dc4ef0ff.png)

-- You'll see on the next screen that AVBCS populates some fields with information from the address we have provided.
+- You'll see on the next screen that VBCS populates some fields with information from the address we have provided.
 The **Service Name** and **Service ID** are filled in for us.
 Click on the **Test** tab to try our connection and make sure it works.

   ![](images/400/serviceName.png)